MazlinaIsmail/automate-Decombinator/README.md

 The automating process combines all the steps above into one workflow using a makefile.
 The GNU Make website provides a nice, basic overview of what make and makefiles are (ref).

-In order to run the automating script, you will need:
+Here are the things you'll need to run the automating script:

 1. the Make program
-2. the automate-decombinator folder
+2. the automate-decombinator folder - contains this README file, Makefile and config.mk
-3.
+3. the Decombinator folder

 ** To be continued **